vrongmeal/caddygit/README.md

                     },
                     // Service info.
                     "service": {
                         // Type of the service.
-Can be "time" or "webhook".
-Defaults to "time".
-                        // WIP: webhook service.
+Currently only "poll" supported.
-                        "type": "time",
+                        "type": "poll",

-                        // TimeService options:-

                         // Interval after which service will tick.
-Defaults to 1 hour.
                         "interval": "10m"
                     },
                     // Commands to run after every update.